CookieMagician/TonarinoyjTranslationApplicator/README.md

 # Usage

-- Click the pussle peice icon on the chrome taskbar
+- Click the puzzle piece icon on the chrome taskbar.

 - Pin the opm translation extension to the taskbar.

+- Click on open options.

+- Input host website in the options tab and press save.

-- Brows to a chapter of OPM on the "tonarinoyj" website.
+- Browse to a chapter of One Punch Man on the "tonarinoyj" website.

 - Select the big reader mode on the website.

-- Click the extension and press the button.
+- Click the extension and press the green "check" button.

 - The extension will now tell you if there is a translation available or not.